-- A UDO drive is unavailable.
-Reboot the Appliance.
+Table 3-1.Aivio Troubleshooting Officeriist An optical drive is unavailable.
+Reboot the system.
 If this does not resolve the issue contact Alliance support.
 Notification ping failure to either SMTP or SNMP server.
 Ensure relevant server is available.
 Check Notification configuration.
 One or more key services are not running.
 Check running services and enable any which have stopped.
-If a service fails to start, reboot the Appliance.
+If a service fails to start, reboot the system.
 Check service configuration in System - Services Hardware failure.
-Contact Alliance suppo rt.
-Data is not migratin ig to media.
+Contact Alliance suppo ort.
+Data is not migrating to media.
 Possible cause Suggested action Comments Library media full.
 Offline closed media and add blank spares.
 SSM Service not started.
 Open the System - Services page and start SSM.
-If this fails reboot the Appliance, then attempt to start SSM.
+If this fails reboot the system, then attempt to start SSM.
 If this also fails contact Alliance support.

 SSM fault.
 Go to the Diagnostics - Self test page and run the Archive Test.
-If this fails, reboot the Appliance, then retest.
+If this fails, reboot the system, then retest.
 Contact Alliance support if problem is not resolved.
 Dirty media.
-Clean the media using a Alliance UDO media cleaning kit and retry.
-(Cleaning Media on page 202) Hardware failure.
-Contact Alliance suppo rt.
-Data cannot be reca alled from media.
-Possible cause Suggested action Comments A migration job is using all UDO drives.
+Clean the media using an Alliance UDO media cleaning kit and retry.
+Cleaning Media on page 223 Hardware failure.
+Contact Alliance support.

+Data cannot be recalled from media.

+Possible cause Suggested action Comments A migration job is using all optical drives.
 Wait for the migration job to complete.
 Select the Diagnostics - System Jobs page to view the status of current jobs.
-Reserve at least one UDO drive for recall operations (Diagnostics - Storage Devices - Library) Recalls take priority over migration, but any migrations for the loaded disk must be completed before the media can be ejected to load a different media for recall.
+Reserve at least one optical drive for recall operations (Diagnostics - Storage Devices - Library) Recalls take priority over migration, but any migrations for the loaded disk must be completed before the media can be ejected to load a different media for recall.

 Required media is offline.
 View the System - Status page to determine which media to load.
 Refer to the Storage - Media Requests page to see other outstanding media requests.
 SSM service not started.
 Go to the System - Services page and start SSM.
-If this fails reboot the Appliance then attempt to start SSM.
+If this fails reboot the system then attempt to start SSM.
 Contact Alliance support if problem is not resolved.
 SSM fault.
-Reboot the Appliance.
+Reboot the system.
 Contact Alliance support if the problem is not resolved.
 Dirty media.
-Clean the media using a Alliance UDO media cleaning kit and retry.
-Refer to the Operator's Guide for media storage and care information.
+Clean the media using an Alliance UDO media cleaning kit and retry.
+Refer to the Operator Guide for media storage and care information.
 Hardware failure.
-Contact Alliance suppo rt.
-Media fails to close Possible cause Suggested action Comments "RMDB corruption, no partition found" recover RMDB from backup
+Contact Alliance support rt.
+Media fails to close.
+Possible cause Suggested action Comments "RMDB corruption, no partition found" Recover RMDB from backup

-"Partition is not mounted" Ensure that archive is mounted and active, run self-test run migration selft test to confirm archive is healthy "Failed to set the archive to read- only" restart SSM and run self test "Failed to migrate all active files" run migration selftest and check hardware status - run self-test problem with hardware or resources "Failed to close media" check hardware status and archive resource review media inventory and UDO drive status "Failed to set the archive to read- write" restart SSM and run self test
+"Partition is not mounted" Ensure that archive is mounted and active, and run self-test Run migration self-test to confirm archive is healthy "Failed to set the archive to read- only" Restart SSM and run self-test "Failed to migrate all active files" Run migration self- test and check hardware status - run self-test Problem with hardware or resources "Failed to close media" Check hardware status and archive resource Review media inventory and optical drive status "Failed to set the archive to read-write" Restart SSM and run self test